phoffer/hockey/README.md

   - consecutive requests works right now when there's 1-2 games at a time
   - For a serious system, this should make concurrent requests, ie. using Typheous
   - Only checking active games instead of all games today

+# Bugs

+* Some temporary condition that allows stats to be created for players not playing in game.
+Suspect it's pregame data